-3 Written Questions
+3 Written questions

-3 Multiple Choice Questions
+3 Multiple choice questions

 - Several types of evidence supported the theory of sea floor spreading: eruptions of molten material, magnetic stripes in the rock of the ocean floor, and the ages of the rocks themselves.

 What is the process of sea-floor spreading? → In sea-floor spreading, the sea floor spreads apart along both sides of a mid-ocean ridge as new crust is added.
 As a result, the ocean floors move like conveyor belts, carrying the continents along with them.